Skip to main content

 What is .gitignore support?

 If your uploaded folder contains a .gitignore file, OneFile automatically reads it and excludes any files matching those patterns.
-This is incredibly useful for developers - when you upload a code project, we'll automatically skip node_modules, .env files, build artifacts, and anything else in your .gitignore.
+This is incredibly useful for developers, when you upload a code project, we'll automatically skip node_modules, .env files, build artifacts, and anything else in your .gitignore.

 Troubleshooting